LizardByte/Sunshine/docs/source/about/advanced_usage.rst

 **Description**
    Sometimes it may be useful to map keybindings.
 Wayland won't allow clients to capture the Win Key for example.

-   ..
-Tip:: See `virtual key codes <https://docs.microsoft.com/en-us/windows/win32/inputdev/virtual-key-codes>`__
+   .. tip:: See `virtual key codes <https://docs.microsoft.com/en-us/windows/win32/inputdev/virtual-key-codes>`__

-   ..
-Hint:: keybindings needs to have a multiple of two elements.
+   .. hint:: keybindings needs to have a multiple of two elements.

 **Default**
    .. code-block:: text